Redshift-space fluctuations in stochastic gravitational wave background: Introduction

-In this paper, we will give a systematic study of the gravitational effects induced by the SGWB on astrophysical and cosmological observables.
 In the next section, we firstly review the propagation of free GWs in the expanding universe.
 In Sec.~\ref{RSF}, the effect on the redshift space due to the presence of a SGWB is discussed.
 Then, this is applied to the induced CMB anisotropy in Sec.~\ref{cmba} and pulsar timing in Sec.~\ref{ptiming}.
 Section~\ref{conclusion} is our conclusion.